-Last summer we told you about the R22 phase out and with warmer temperatures approaching, McKinley Heating Service Experts wanted to remind you of your options.
+Last summer we told you about the R22 phase out and with warmer temperatures approaching, McKinley Heating Service Experts wanted to remind you of your choices.

-If you have an air conditioning system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed before 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.